kaifmohamad923/Letsdefend-Writeups/SOC165/README.md

 # Disclaimer

-This writeup is created for educational and documentation purposes only.
-All investigations were performed inside the LetsDefend training platform.
+This writeup is created for educational purposes only and all analysis was performed inside the LetsDefend training platform.